Dhuel/Crypto-Currency-Tracker/README.md

 # PythonFinance
 This is a python module which uses the bitfinex API to pull and store crypto currency records locally using python.

+The required modules are:

+json, sqlite3, threading, requests

 It may be started by running main.py through python
 ```
 $ python main.py